1. West Borough Junior School

 8. Grading Scheme

 a.
-Beginners and new members who are not classified archers will commence shooting at 20 yards until progressively qualified to shoot at the longer ranges as required in the tables shown on the Qualifying page.
+Beginners and new members who are not classified archers will commence shooting at 20 yards until progressively qualified to shoot at the longer distances as required in the tables shown on the Qualifying page.

 b.
 When feeling competent at a distance, they should nominate their attempts to qualify, scores being properly recorded and checked under supervision by an Instructor or Senior Archer.